Nedyalko Yordanov

 Nedyalko Yordanov (Недялко Йорданов, born 18 January 1940) is a Bulgarian poet, playwright, and publicist.
 He graduated from high school in his hometown Burgas on the Black Sea coast.
 In 1962 he graduated with a degree in Bulgarian philology from the St. Clement of Ohrid Sofia University.
 Between 1962 and 1963 he worked as a teacher in Malko Tarnovo.

 Later, from 1963 to 1983 he was a playwright in the Burgas drama theatre.
-For the period 1980-1988 he was the main editor of the almanac Sea.
+For the period 1980–1988 he was the main editor of the almanac Sea.
 During 1990 he became a playwright for the theatre Vazrazhdane in Sofia.

 He began publishing in 1954 in the newspaper Black Sea Front, Burgas.
 He is actively cooperating with the daily press.
+He was a close friend of Recep Küpçü.
 He translates poetry from Russian and Turkish.
 His works are translated into Russian, Polish, German and many other languages.